HOBY Maryland Annual Seminar

 High school sophomores are chosen because their age is critical in focusing on future goals and forming opinions for adulthood.
 They have the opportunity to create a “ripple effect” from their HOBY experience in their remaining high school years and beyond.

-- To promote the values of equity, social justice, self-knowledge, personal empowerment, collaboration, citizenship, and service
+• To promote the values of equity, social justice, self-knowledge, personal empowerment, collaboration, citizenship, and service.

 Three Perspectives

-Since this approach is embedded in collaboration and concerned with fostering social change, the model examines leadership development from three different perspectives:
+High Since this approach is embedded in collaboration and concerned with fostering social change, the model examines leadership development from three different perspectives:

-1) The Individual: To foster and develop personal leadership qualities in those who participate; consider the personal qualities that are most supportive of group functioning and positive social change.
+To foster and develop personal leadership qualities in those who participate; consider the personal qualities that are most supportive of group functioning and positive social change.

-3) The Community/Society: To direct the leadership development activity towards a social end; to consider kinds of service activities that are the most effective in energizing the group and in developing desired personal qualities in the individual; to emphasize the responsibility of leaders to contribute to positive change.
+To direct the leadership development activity towards a social end; to consider kinds of service activities that are the most effective in energizing the group and in developing desired personal qualities in the individual; to emphasize the responsibility of leaders to contribute to positive change.

-UN Sustainability Development Goals (SDGs)
+UN Sustainable Development Goals (SDGs)

 Recruitment